Today we’re explaining to you all about using stock images for social media to grow your business!

 Image Tips for YouTube

-YouTube is a social media platform even bigger than Facebook, and while yes it’s all about videos, many people use images into videos to share on this site.
+YouTube is a social media platform even bigger than Facebook, and while yes it’s all about videos, many people use images in videos to share on this site.

 For all the details on the best image practices for YouTube, check out our complete guide to images for a video!